730.06 STUDENT CODE OF CONDUCT AND JUDICIAL PROCESS

 8. RESIDENCE HALL/CAMPUS HOUSING EXPULSION – permanent separation from the residence halls;

 9. CLASS/ COLLEGE SUSPENSION – separation from class(es) or the college for a definite period of time, after which the student, group, or organization is eligible to return.
 Conditions for readmission will be specified;

 10. COLLEGE DISMISSAL/EXPULSION – permanent separation from all CCSNH colleges which may include loss of campus visitation privileges.

 11. EDUCATIONAL OR SERVICE SANCTIONS – imposed in addition to or in lieu of the above sanctions; examples of such sanctions include but are not limited to work assignments, service to the college, written letter of apology, mandatory meetings with a college official.
 Such sanctions require the approval of any person(s) whose participation is required for the completion of the sanction(s).

-12. INTERIM SANCTIONS – In certain circumstances, the President or Vice President of the College, or a designee, may impose a sanction prior to the hearing before a judicial body.
+12. INTERIM SANCTIONS - In certain circumstances, the President or Vice Presidents of the college, or a designee, may impose a sanction prior to the hearing before a judicial body.
 Interim sanctions may be imposed only a) to ensure the safety and well-being of members of the college community or preservation of college property; b) to ensure the student’s own physical or emotional safety and well-being; or c) to ensure the normal operations of the college.
-Notification of the imposition of Interim Sanctions must be communicated to the Judicial Advisor as soon as is practical, as well as to the Vice President (if the Vice President did not originate the imposition of sanctions).
+Notification of the imposition of Interim Sanctions must be communicated to the Judicial Advisor as soon as is practical, as well as to the appropriate Vice President (if the Vice President did not originate the imposition of sanctions).

 B. STUDENT DISCIPLINARY PROCEEDINGS